What is NB-IoT and how does it work?

 A mobile network for remote areas

-From the arrival of the 2G network and the switch from analogue to digital, thus introducing roaming and SMS messaging, in the 1990s to the implementation of the fourth generation and the take-off of technology for Internet-connected devices, the technological leap experienced was unimaginable when it started in the 1980s with the deployment of the 1G network.
+From the arrival of the 2G network and the switch from analogue to digital, thus introducing roaming and SMS messaging -born in 1992-, in the 1990s to the implementation of the fourth generation and the take-off of technology for Internet-connected devices, the technological leap experienced was unimaginable when it started in the 1980s with the deployment of the 1G network.

 NB-IoT and LTE-M technologies now offer increased transmission capacity in mobility to meet the emerging needs of the IoT.
 Although the speed of data reception and transmission is slow compared to the 5G network, it offers reliable data transmission, security and energy efficiency.